protomaps/PMTiles/README.md

 * Directories are recursive, with a maximum of 21,845 entries per directory.
   * *21845 is the total tiles of a pyramid with 7 levels, or 1+4+16+64+256+1024+4096+16384*
 * Deduplication of tile data is handled by multiple entries pointing to the same offset in the archive.
+* The order of tile data in the archive is unspecified; an optimized implementation should arrange tiles on a 2D space-filling curve.

 ### Details
 * The first 512 kilobytes of a PMTiles archive are reserved, and contain the headers as well as a root directory.